Minerra-Analytics/yellowfin-log-viewer/README.md

 3. Restart the Yellowfin service.

-   - If you are running Yellowfin in a clustered environment, repeat the following removal instructions for all nodes in the cluster.
+   - If you are running Yellowfin in a clustered environment, restart the Yellowfin service on all nodes in the cluster.

 # How to Use the Yellowfin Logs Viewer
 To use the Yellowfin logs viewer, go to the following URL in a web browser: